-The Borough Council has recently brought together a Heritage Forum, bringing together a wide range of community and voluntary sector stakeholders with an interest and involvement in heritage from across the Borough.
+The Borough Council has recently facilitated the introduction of the Gedling Borough Heritage Forum, bringing together a wide range of community and voluntary sector stakeholders with an interest and involvement in heritage from across the Borough.
 It has also secured £75,000 Heritage Lottery funding to take forward a Heritage Interpretation Project which aims to bring together and expand a diverse range of materials and groups, widening participation and increasing engagement with and enjoyment of the Borough's heritage.

-The opening of Gedling Country Park in March 2015 at once managed to preserve a key part of the Borough's local historic landscape and environment, reflecting its industrial legacy and the wider social history of the area.
+The opening of Gedling Country Park in March 2015 at once managed to preserve a key part of the Borough's local historic landscape and environment, reflecting its industrial legacy and the wider social history of the area, and to improve access to and awareness of that legacy.
 The aim is for the Country Park to form the hub of the Borough's heritage activity for the future and this is reflected in the work being carried out for the Heritage Interpretation Project.

-Plan, a key tool in managing its work to preserve and enhance the historic environment.
+The Borough Council is coming towards the end of the process of updating its Local Plan, a key tool in managing its work to preserve and enhance the historic environment.
 The Plan sets out policy to drive future conservation and preservation and to ensure sensitive regeneration and redevelopment.
 Chapters 7 and 9 of the Emerging Local Planning document include detailed proposed policies relating to the Natural Environment and Historic Environment respectively.
 The Council has also recently strengthened its staff resource to support heritage by reintroducing dedicated planning support for conservation.
 The postholder also works in partnership with other organisations to ensure access to specialist advice and skills.

 All of this work shows a welcome rejuvenation of interest in heritage and a renewed prioritisation of the issue.
-This strategy aims to build on this and take the issue to the next level, with strategically focused aims and objectives and a set of high level actions which in due course will lead to the identification and delivery of detailed actions and outcomes.
+This strategy aims to build on this and take the issue to the next level, with strategically focused priority themes and a set of high level actions which in due course will lead to the identification and delivery of detailed actions and outcomes.

-5. Strategic Direction and Aims and Objectives
+5. Strategic Direction and Themes of Work